Skip to content

 • Free wheelchair accessible vehicle transfer from the property to the car park, and return.

-• The property is open during school holidays, and Friday to Monday in term time (the hall is closed on Fridays in term time).
+• The property is open during most school holidays, and Friday to Monday in term time (the hall is closed on Fridays in term time).

 A child wearing period costume dances in the Saloon room at Sudbury Hall, which is darkened and lit by disco ball lights.